mpiorowski/sgsg/README.md

 ## Additional features
 - **No TypeScript Build, Fully Typed with JSDocs** - Despite the absence of a TypeScript build, the code remains fully typed using JSDocs.
 While this approach may be somewhat controversial due to requiring more lines of code, the more I work with pure JSDocs, the more I appreciate its versatility.
 It supports features like Enums, as const, and even Zod's z.infer<typeof User>, eliminating the need for the entire TypeScript build step.
+- **Fully Tested** - Backend tested using go native modules, frontend using vitest and playwright.
 - **Very Secure OAuth Implementation** - Utilizes the Phantom Token Approach with additional client-to-server authorization using an RSA key, ensuring robust security.
 - **Minimal External Libraries** - Emphasizes a minimalistic approach to external libraries.
 From my experience, relying less on external dependencies contributes to code maintainability.
 This approach makes it easier to make changes even after years.
 It's simply the way to go.
 - **Single Source of Truth Validation** - Centralizing validation on the backend simplifies logic, streamlining error checks, and ensuring a single, authoritative source for error management.
 Displaying these errors on the frontend remains efficient, delivering a seamless user experience.